Mark Redman (American football): Professional career

+Los Angeles Rams

 After not being selected in the 2025 NFL draft, Redman signed with the Los Angeles Rams as an undrafted free agent.
 On July 24, 2025, he was placed on the Physically unable to perform (PUP) list.
 Redman was activated on August 3.
-He was released on August 26 as part of final roster cut downs, before signing to the practice squad the following day.
+He was released on August 26 as part of final roster cut downs, before re-signing to the team's practice squad the following day.
+On January 27, 2026, Redman signed a reserve/futures contract with Los Angeles.

+Green Bay Packers

+On August 30, 2026, Redman was traded to the Green Bay Packers for a 2028 seventh-round pick.